 Throughout the 2014-15 school year, the district continued exploring mobile computing options and in the winter of 2015 the Manhasset Tower Foundation agreed to fund the summer purchase of class sets of Chromebooks for each English Language Arts classroom in the Secondary School.
 Also in the winter of 2015, the Manhasset Teachers' Resource Center used its funds to purchase a Chromebook for each Secondary School ELA teacher and to provide two days of professional development for ELA teachers so they would be ready for the fall 2015 deployment.

 In the fall of 2015 Secondary School students returned to classrooms equipped with Chromebooks and began using them for writing assignments.
-In the summer of 2015 Google (now Alphabet) introduced Google Classroom, an online learning environment that facilitates the use of its Google Apps for Educators, and allows teachers to quickly and easily distribute and collect assignments to their students.
+During that time, Google introduced many of its tools, Google Apps for Educators, which allow for Documents, Spreadsheets, Presentations, and more to educators and students.

 Today, we are a full 1:1 Chromebook district utilizing many software titles to enhance our learning and students become digital citizens of tomorrow.